-EXTENSIONS AND REINSTATEMENTS
+EXTENSIONS

 Full Program: No fee for an extension of six months added on to the original completion date.
-If more time is needed or student was dropped from the program there is a \$25 Administrative Fee plus the difference between the original enrollment date tuition and the tuition at the extension request date.
-Student is given a year to complete the program.
+Fee for an additional twelve month extension is a \$25 Administrative Fee plus the difference between the original enrollment date tuition and the tuition at the extension request date.
+Individual Course: No fee for a 60 day extension. \$25 Administrative Fee for an additional 90 days.